effectivemade/Effective-Office/effectiveOfficeBackend/readme.md

 **JSON_GOOGLE_CREDENTIALS** - json with Google credentials, needed to access Google calendar api<br>
 **FIREBASE_SA_JSON** - credentials json file of Firebase service account<br>
 **LOG_LEVEL** - logging level in application.
 Used in logback.xml.
 Default value: debug<br>
 **DEFAULT_CALENDAR** - default Google calendar id, used for booking meeting rooms.
 If not defined value from the config file will be used instead.
+Please note that meeting room bookings created via Google Calendar will not be displayed in DEFAULT_CALENDAR.<br>
 **WORKSPACE_CALENDAR** - Google calendar id for booking working places (regular workspaces).
-If not defined value from the config file will be used instead.
+If not defined value from the config file will be used instead.<br>

 ### Docker-only environment variables